Key points about antacids

 Print this page

-Antacids are usually used only when needed and are not often prescribed long-term.
-If you find that you need to take antacids regularly, every day for more than 1 or 2 weeks, talk to your doctor.
+Antacids are usually only used for short term relief and aren't recommended to be used long-term.
+There are more effective medicines appropriate for long term use such as proton pump inhibitors and famotidine.
+If you find that you need to take antacids regularly, every day for more than 1 or 2 weeks, talk to your healthcare professional.

 Antacids are available as chewable tablets or liquid.
 Liquids are more effective than tablets.
 They are sold as many brand names, but they have similar ingredients, including: